aklivity/zilla-examples/mqtt.jwt/README.md

 # mqtt.jwt

-Listens on mqtt port `7183` and will forward mqtt publish messages and proxies subscribes to mosquitto MQTT broker listening on `1883` for topic `smartylighting/streetlights/1/0/event/+/lighting/measured`.
+Listens on mqtt port `7183` and `7883` forwarding mqtt publish messages and proxies subscribes to mosquitto MQTT broker listening on `1883`.

 ## Requirements